brycewray/eleventy_solo/src/privacy/index.md

 ### Twitter

-This site uses [eleventy-plugin-embed-tweet](https://github.com/KyleMit/eleventy-plugin-embed-tweet) to embed tweets as purely static content with **no**&nbsp;cookies, and the site's [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) blocks any images (typically, one per embedded tweet) that Twitter otherwise could use to track you.
+This site *quotes* tweets in the form of purely static text (with, obviously, no tracking involved), rather than embeds of any kind.

 ## Other considerations